sifzerda/minesweeper/README.md

 ## Description

 This is a personal project to create a react MERN stack app which has a number of simple games.
-These were built with ChatGPT help only.
+These were built with ChatGPT and trial and error.

 Games: